 You may be asked to comment on a patient's testamentary capacity where:

-- During their life, a patient or their solicitor asks you to witness the signing of a will, or to produce a letter to confirm the patient has capacity to make a will.
+- a living patient or their solicitor asks you to witness the signing of a will, or produce a letter confirming the patient has capacity to make a will

-- After a patient has died, you are asked to comment on whether the patient had testamentary capacity at the time they made a will, for example as a witness in court proceedings relating to a disputed will.
+- you are asked to comment on whether a deceased patient had testamentary capacity when they made a will; for example, as a witness in court proceedings about a disputed will.

-In some circumstances, a doctor may face a civil claim or a complaint to the GMC about having witnessed a will or commented on testamentary capacity – so it's important to understand the role you play, should you undertake such an assessment.
+In some circumstances, a doctor might face a civil claim or a complaint to the GMC about having witnessed a will or commented on testamentary capacity - so it's important to understand the role you play if doing so.

-Testator/testatrix – the person who makes a will.
+- Testator: the person who makes a will.

-Testamentary capacity is the capacity, or understanding, required by the testator/testatrix to make a will.
+- Testamentary capacity: the capacity, or understanding, required to make a valid will.

-Mental capacity is decision-specific and the test of testamentary capacity is set out in the case of Banks v Goodfellow.
+Mental capacity is decision-specific.
+The test of testamentary capacity is set out in the case of Banks v Goodfellow.

-- A schizophrenic passed his sizeable property estate to his teenage niece.
+- A patient with schizophrenia passed his sizeable property estate to his teenage niece.

-- The court held that the validity of the will was unaffected by partial unsoundness of mind; so long as the testator understood what he was doing with his property and affairs at the time the will was drafted and executed, then it was valid.
+- The court held that the validity of the will was unaffected by partial unsoundness of mind; as long as the testator understood what he was doing with his property and affairs at the time the will was drafted and executed, it was valid.

 - the nature and effect of making a will

 - the claims of those who might expect to benefit from the will.

 - The testator should not have a mental illness that influences them to make bequests that they would not otherwise have made.